 - An interview is scheduled with a Chief Training Officer

 - After a successful interview, a criminal background, drug test, and DMV report is done

 - A list of potential volunteers is established

-- Volunteers attend an entry-level volunteer firefighter academy which generally takes place twice a year
+- Volunteers attend an entry-level volunteer firefighter academy which takes place at least once a year

 - Upon completion of the entry level academy, volunteer firefighters are assigned to the appropriate fire station and can then go out on all calls and participate in the weekly drill programs that provide training to meet national standards

 Q: What are the participation requirements of a volunteer firefighter?

 A: Our requirements are the same as the State of Oregon; sixty (60) hours annually.

 Q: What radio frequencies does Siuslaw Valley Fire use?

 A: To receive our radio frequency, program your scanner to 155.265.